 To get started with your adventure, take a look at our vacancies below and see which areas interest you – feel free to get in touch if you have any questions, or would like to have an informal chat about where you could fit into the fun and adventure.

-If this something that interests you, talk to the section leader at a meeting or email us on explore@staplehurstscouts.org.uk
+If this something that interests you, talk to the section leader at a meeting or email us at Chair@staplehurstscouts.org.uk

 75 Years and counting.....